ChantelLai/Slave-to-the-Algorithm/Week 8/README.md

 OUTPUT weaving tapestry  <br/>

 ### Experimentation <br>
 To further explore weavings from last week.
 I've experimented with weaving type animations on processing to determine how I could somehow mimic a weaving gesture.
 I've found some examples and altered them to the point where it's erratic and entwine like.
-This could potentially be an outcome of the project  <br>
+This experimentation in class has lead me to the idea of potentially using this tool for the project. <br>

 <img src="https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week%208/ContinuousLines.gif" width="400" height="250"/>   <img src="https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week%208/LinesMovingfromsideofscreen.gif" width="250" height="250"/>   <img src="https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week%208/MovingLinesTopBottom.gif" width="250" height="250"/>